Herbert J. Brees

 Herbert Jay Brees (June 12, 1877 – December 22, 1958) was a lieutenant general in the United States Army.

 Early military career

 Brees was born in Laramie, Wyoming on June 12, 1877.
-He graduated from the University of Wyoming with a Bachelor of Science in 1897 and earned his LL.D in 1939.
+He graduated from the University of Wyoming with a Bachelor of Science in 1897 and returned to receive an honorary LL.D. in June 1939.
 Brees was the captain of the Wyoming Cowboys football team for three seasons, from 1894 to 1896.

 Brees was appointed a first lieutenant, 2nd United States Volunteer Cavalry, on May 27, 1898, served at Fort D.A.
-Russed (later Fort Francis E. Warren, later Francis E. Warren Air Force Base), Wyoming.
+Russell (later Fort Francis E. Warren, later Francis E. Warren Air Force Base), Wyoming.
 On June 22, 1898, he was transferred with his regiment to Panama Park, Florida.
-He was discharged from the United States Volunteers on July 28, 1898 in order to accept an appointment as a second lieutenant in the Regular Army.
+He was discharged from the United States Volunteers on July 28, 1898, in order to accept an appointment as a second lieutenant in the Regular Army.

 Spanish–American War

 Brees served with the 2nd Artillery at Tampa, Florida until August 4, 1898, when he accompanied Battery K of that regiment to Fort Constitution, New Hampshire, commanding it until 24 November 1898.
 He was transferred to the 4th Artillery at that same station and commanded Battery M.

 On April 14, 1899, Brees joined Troop G, 9th Cavalry Regiment at Fort Apache, Arizona until he and the 9th Cavalry was ordered to the Philippine Islands during the Philippine–American War.